cdap-guides/cdap-workflow-guide/README.rst

 where purchase events are ingested.
 Once the data is ingested, the events can be processed in real time or batch.
-In our application, we will process the events in batch using the ``PurchaseWorkflow`` program and compute the total purchases made by a particular user and the total purchases made for a particular product in a specific time range.
-We will use three MapReduce programs ``PurchaseEventParser``, ``PurchaseCounterByUser``, and ``PurchaseCounterByProduct`` to apply different processing on the purchase events and the Workflow ``PurchaseWorkflow`` to connect these MapReduce programs in a desired fashion.
+In our application, we will process the events in batch using the ``PurchaseWorkflow`` program and compute the total purchases made by a each customer and the total purchases made for a each product in a specific time range.
+We will use three MapReduce programs ``PurchaseEventParser``, ``PurchaseCounterByCustomer``, and ``PurchaseCounterByProduct`` to apply different processing on the purchase events and the Workflow ``PurchaseWorkflow`` to connect these MapReduce programs.

-The result of the Workflow execution is persisted into a Dataset; the application uses the ``createDataset`` method to define the Dataset.
+The result of the Workflow execution is persisted into Datasets; the application uses the ``createDataset`` method to define the Dataset.
 We use three datasets:
-``purchaseRecords`` to store the valid parsed purchase events; ``userPurchases`` to store the total purchases made by a particular user; and ``productPurchases`` to store the total purchases made for each product.
+``purchaseRecords`` to store the valid parsed purchase events; ``customerPurchases`` to store the total purchases made by a each customer; and ``productPurchases`` to store the total purchases made for each product.
 The ``Purchase`` class defines the type used to store the parsed purchase events.

-The application also adds a custom Workflow action ``EmailNotifier``.
+The application also adds a custom Workflow action ``ProblemLogger``.
 When a Workflow executes a custom action, it invokes the ``run`` method in the action.
-In ``EmailNotifier``, we only add a log statement; however it could be customized to send emails to the concerned parties.
+In ``ProblemLogger``, we only add a log statement; however it could be customized to send emails to the concerned parties.

 The ``PurchaseWorkflow`` is scheduled to execute every hour.

 Finally, the application adds a service for querying the results from the Dataset.

-Let's take a closer look at the Workflow program.
+Let's take a closer look at the Workflow.

 The ``PurchaseWorkflow`` extends an `AbstractWorkflow
 <http://docs.cdap.io/cdap/current/en/reference-manual/javadocs/co/cask/cdap/api/workflow/AbstractWorkflow.html>`__